FYT3RP4TIL/Q-Learning-ModifiedPostman-ShortestPath-RL/README.md

 ## 5. Training:

 * Let the postman explore the city, updating Q-values as they go.
-Repeat this process for a sufficient number of episodes until the Q-values converge.
+Repeat this process for a sufficient number of episodes (here 1000) until the Q-values converge.

 ## 6. Path Extraction:

-* Once the Q-values have converged, the postman can choose the action with the highest Q-value at each state to determine the optimal path.
+* Once the Q-values have converged, the postman AI Agent can choose the action with the highest Q-value at each state to determine the optimal path.

 ## 7. Testing: